FDC-Genesis/node-express/readme.md

 this.config('auth'); // this will return the value of config/auth.js
 this.config('auth.guards') // this will return the value of guards key in config/auth.js file

+In view file you should just use config() function